stencila/examples/word/word.md

 # Introduction

-Word files (docx) are usually seen as the final output of a reproducible research document.
+Word files (`.docx`) are usually seen as the final output of a reproducible research document.
 This one-way flow can slow the review-iteration process: researchers manually create Word versions of their research scripts, have them reviewed, and then incorporate the changes back to their source files manually.
 Using Stencila's Encoda, lossless conversion between docx and source documents is possible (with the automatic use of rPNGs).
 Reviewers can make changes in Word and then researchers can easily convert back and forth to source documents automatically.

 # Code Chunks